jknightlab/Enhancer-RNA/README.md

 ![Screenshot](eRNA2.png)

 ## Contact
-Please [email](mailto:ping.zhang@well.ox.ac.uk) with any questions about this repository, additional information about the results, requests for more test data etc.
+For questions about this repository, requests for additional data, or further details about the results, please contact: pzhang@well.ox.ac.uk.